 Families and defense lawyers both play important roles in a juvenile case.
 The attorney represents the child.
 When working together with the family, everyone can work toward getting the best outcome for the juvenile.

-In fact, parents and other family members are key to helping a juvenile get through their case.
+In fact, parents, guardians, and other family members are key to helping a juvenile get through their case.
 They are the ones who know their children best and can share their concerns about their children with their lawyers.

 Families can help ensure that their children:

-Parents can also help their children by making sure they understand what is expected of them during a case and by giving clear limits on what they expect from their children while they are in custody.
-It is also important for parents to encourage good behavior while the child is out on bail.
+Parents or guardians can also help their children by making sure they understand what is expected of them during a case and by giving clear limits on what they expect from their children while they are in custody.
+It is also important for parents or guardians to encourage good behavior while the child is out on bail.

 We Leave No Stone Unturned in Defending Your Child